Linaro/lava/doc/v2/dispatcher-design.rst

 Where a class is used in lots of different strategies, identify whether there is a match between particular strategies always needing particular options within the class.
-At this point, the class can be split and particular strategies use a specialised class implementing the optional behaviour and calling down to the base class for the rest.
+At this point, the class can be split and particular strategies use a specialized class implementing the optional behavior and calling down to the base class for the rest.

 If there is no clear match, for example in ``testdef.py`` where any particular